wowdd1/xlinkBook/README.md

 goal:

     1. integrating activities(agent, activity, resource)
-    2. sync the state of art information(time point -> core resource -> more resource), build the freeway of information
+    2. sync the state of art information or tools(core resource -> more resource), build the freeway of information
     3. learning by doing, search by research
        (problem <-> resource & learn -> ED <-> resource & learn -> BP)